atomjoy/laravel-nginx-php-mysql-multiple/README.md

 # Nginx and Php-fpm with Laravel on Docker

 How to run multiple services in one docker container.
-Running nginx and php-fpm processes in the same Debian container with Laravel (mysql, mariadb, sqlite).
-How to run multiple services in one docker container.
+Running nginx and php-fpm services in the same Debian container with Laravel (mysql, mariadb, sqlite).

 ## Laravel project directory